-SEA Topics SA Objective SEA Objective Sub-objectives / Appraisal Questions (Will the option/proposal/site...)
-Indicators Targets Decrease litter and graffiti in towns and countryside Result in the loss of open space Heritage Value, protect or enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, historic environment and cultural heritage.
+SEA Topics SA Objective SEA Objective Sub-objectives / Appraisal Questions (Will the option/proposal/site) Indicators Targets Improve satisfaction of people with their neighbourhoods as places to live Decrease litter and graffiti in towns and countryside Result in the loss of open space permission Heritage Value, protect or enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, historic environment and cultural heritage.
 To conserve and where appropriate enhance the historic environment , heritage assets and culture heritage Preserve, protect and enhance heritage assets including conservation areas, listed buildings, archaeological sites and other culturally important features in both urban and rural settings.
 Prevent development which is inappropriate in scale, form or design to its setting or to its function or local area.
 Encourage development that creates and sustains well-designed, high quality built environments that incorporate green space, encourage biodiversity and promote local distinctiveness and sense of place.
-Encourage cleanliness and/or improve the general appearance of the area.
 The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning the aspects of local loss of locally important buildings within a conservation area.
 Number and percentage of listed buildings and Scheduled Ancient Monuments on Buildings at Risk Register (English Heritage).
 Ensure that Herefordshire Council's Sites and Monuments Register is kept up to date.
 To improve upon or otherwise maintain current status.
 To improve upon or otherwise maintain current status.
 No specific targets identified, but need to ensure that the register is kept up to date.